Spiral-Memory/News-Aggregation/README.md

 4. Once the app is installed, you also need to start the RSS parser and scraper.
 Since npm packages are experimental to use in rc-apps, external services are used for this prototype version.

+To start the RSS parser and scraper, follow these steps:

+- Go to the root directory of the project.
+- Navigate to the `backend` folder.
+- Use `node scraper.js` and `node rssparser.js` in 2 separate instances of terminal.

 ## Features

 After installation, you can try out all the features of this app.
 Here's a video demonstrating all the features: